ankrutik/notes/obsidian_vaults/ideas/permanent/Inking.md

 # Inking
-The following notes are of Sumi E ink.
+The following notes are for Sumi E ink.

 This ink is permanent but can be picked-up/wiped-off to some extent immediately after applying.